Luxury real estate is one of the most coveted real estate niches, and one of the most profitable. But how do you join it? And is it worth the effort?

 When you’re dealing with an expired listing, you already know that its owners are already motivated to sell, but haven’t been able to meet that goal.
 There could be a variety of reasons why.
 Maybe the agent didn’t do a good job marketing the property, or the house wasn’t priced correctly.
 Or simply there wasn’t enough demand at the time and not enough time has passed, since high-end real estate takes much much longer to sell than non-luxury real estate (2 years in the market is not unheard of).

-Regardless of the reason why the property hasn’t sold yet, it’s possible that its owners are frustrated and are ready to try out another real estate agent, giving you a window of opportunity to offer your services.
+Regardless of the reason why the property hasn’t sold yet, it’s possible that its owners are frustrated and are ready to try out other agents, giving you a window of opportunity to offer your services.

 While it’s possible to be a successful solo agent in traditional real estate, trying to do so in luxury real estate is a recipe for burnout, slow results, and not being able to serve your clients as well they expect.

-Luxury real estate requires that you get more outrageous and ostentatious with your marketing.
+Luxury real estate requires that you get more outrageous and ostentatious with your personal branding and marketing.
 Every showing needs to be treated as an event, and you’re going to spend quite a lot of funds in your marketing department.